fukawi2/ffiler/README.md

 # ffiler
-File Filer; sorts files into various filing patterns such as by date, file hash, file prefix etc
+File Filer; sorts files into structured directory tree.
+Tree can be structured based on various designs such as date (_file modification time_), file hash, file prefix etc

 # Usage